University of Washington

 1. If JPF < 0, what is the trajectory of annual loss of adult longfin smelt and is it likely to exceed 5% of the adult population estimate?
 Is South Delta entrainment expected to decrease due to a reduction in export pumping?

-JPF is > 0 cfs and no adult longfin smelt have been detected in salvage.
+JPF is > 0 cfs and no adult longfin smelt have been detected in salvage, indicating annual loss has not begun to approach the 5% regulatory threshold.

 2. For larval and juvenile longfin smelt, if JPF < 0 cfs, do particle tracking models show a moderate to high difference in particle fates across different OMRI scenarios?
 Does Zone of Influence modeling show moderate to high changes in hydrodynamic footprint across different OMRI scenarios?
 Are these effects anticipated to cause a population decline?